SamGowland/Gowla-Macro-Boards/README.md

 For more advanced programming follow the [QMK tutorials](https://beta.docs.qmk.fm/tutorial).

-The [default build](https://github.com/qmk/qmk_firmware/tree/master/keyboards/gowla) is also available for use through QMK toolbox and files available within the QMK Firmware repository.
+The [default build](https://github.com/qmk/qmk_firmware/tree/master/keyboards/gowla) is also available for use through QMK toolbox and files available within the QMK Firmware repository. b

+## Flashing a Pro Micro

+To flash a pro micro you must get it into DFU mode, short the reset and ground pins.
+Shorting once will put into DFU for 750ms, you can use QMK toolbox to dectect DFU and automatically flash once detected.

+Double resets, to keep the Pro Micro in DFU mode for longer short reset and ground twice quickly.
+This will keep it in DFU mode upto 8 seconds allowing you to manually flash the pro micro with QMK toolbox or AVRdudess GUI.

 ## Additional Use Cases